BetterThanTomorrow/calva/docs/site/connect-sequences.md

   (process-args parsed-args))

 ```

+It's written in Babashka to encourage you to write your shell scripts in a civilized language. 😀 See the article [Changing my mind: Converting a script from bash to Babashka](https://blog.agical.se/en/posts/changing-my-mind--converting-a-script-from-bash-to-babashka/) for a small success-story about this mindset.
+See also [bash2bb](https://github.com/pesterhazy/bash2bb).

 The script reads `JACK-IN-CLJS-LAUNCH-BUILDS` and `JACK-IN-CIDER-NREPL-VERSION` from the command line, and `JACK_IN_PROJECT_ROOT_PATH` from the environment.
 It could be configured for use in a custom connect sequence like this: